jimorc/wxVulkanTutorial/README.md

 - <b>VertexBuffers</b> contains all code up to the end of Vertex buffers.
 - <b>UniformBuffers</b> contains all code up to the end of Uniform buffers.
 - <b>TextureMapping</b> contains all code up to the end of Texture mapping.
+- <b>DepthBuffering</b> contains all code up to the end of Depth buffering.

 More information about wxVulkanTutorial is available via a [blog post](https://usingcpp.wordpress.com/2016/12/10/vulkan-with-wxwidgets/).